Panoramic view of the Rock of Gibraltar rising above the harbour

 Q: Is Gibraltar worth visiting on a cruise?

 A: Absolutely.
 Where else can you stand on a British territory, see two continents at once, visit caves the Greeks thought led to Hades, and get photobombed by Europe's only wild apes—all within a few hours?
-It's wonderfully strange and utterly memorable.
+It is wonderfully strange and utterly memorable.

-Q: What's the best thing to do in Gibraltar?
+Q: What is the best thing to do in Gibraltar?

 A: Take the cable car to the top of the Rock.
-The ride itself is spectacular (you literally ascend through clouds), and once you're up there, you can visit St. Michael's Cave, meet the Barbary macaques, explore the WWII tunnels, and see Africa across the Strait.
-It's an all-in-one experience you won't find anywhere else.
+The ride itself is spectacular, and once you are up there, you can visit St. Michael's Cave, meet the Barbary macaques, explore the WWII tunnels, and see Africa across the Strait.
+The fee is approximately $18 per adult for the Upper Rock Nature Reserve.

 Q: How much time do I need on the Rock?

-A: Plan for 3-4 hours if you want to see the cave, spend time with the macaques, and enjoy the views without rushing.
+A: Plan for three to four hours if you want to see the cave, spend time with the macaques, and enjoy the views without rushing.
 Add another hour if you want to walk down through the Mediterranean Steps or explore the WWII tunnels thoroughly.

 Q: Can I walk from the cruise port?

 A: Yes.
-It's about a 10-minute walk straight into town and Casemates Square.
-Gibraltar is small—you can walk the entire length of Main Street in 15 minutes.
+It is about a ten-minute walk straight into town and Casemates Square.
+Gibraltar is small—you can walk the entire length of Main Street in fifteen minutes.
 The cable car station is an easy walk from the port too.
+The route is flat and wheelchair accessible.

 Q: Do I need to book the cable car in advance?

 A: No, you can buy tickets at the station, but lines can be long when cruise ships are in port.
-Going early (right when it opens) or later in the afternoon helps avoid the crowds.
+Going early or later in the afternoon helps avoid the crowds.

 Q: Is Europa Point worth visiting?

 A: If you have time, yes.
-It's the southernmost point of Gibraltar, and on clear days the views of Africa (just 15km away) are stunning.
-You'll see the Mosque, Trinity Lighthouse, and the meeting point of the Mediterranean and Atlantic.
-It's less crowded than the upper Rock and offers a quieter, more contemplative experience.
+It is the southernmost point, and on clear days the views of Africa are stunning.
+A taxi costs about $12 each way.
+You will see the mosque, Trinity Lighthouse, and the meeting point of the Mediterranean and Atlantic.

 Image Credits